 The Fulbourn Greenway will be an active travel route to make it easier for walkers, cyclists and horse riders to travel from Fulbourn into Cambridge.
 It is one of twelve Greater Cambridge Greenways.
 These will make it easier both to travel in a pleasant and sustainable way into and out of Cambridge and to enjoy our countryside for leisure purposes.
 They will also help to make local journeys such as school and nursery runs safer and easier.
-In some cases these are new routes, or routes with new sections, whilst others will be based on existing paths.
+In some cases these are new routes, or routes with new sections, while others will be based on existing paths.

 - Green active travel into and out of Cambridge for walkers, cyclists and horse riders